 What makes us happy does not need to cost a lot or eat our budgets.
-Focus on what you need and avoid to spend your money on useless stuff that will not bring any long-term happiness.
+Focus on what you need and avoid spending your money on useless stuff that will not bring any long-term happiness.
 Does our Mexican friend need to live in a huge hacienda or live in a modest but decent house?
-Does he need that large 70″ flatscreen or the 999-channels cable package (including the icelandic TV channels) to make him happy?
+Does he need that large 70″ flatscreen or the 999-channels cable package (including the Icelandic TV channels) to make him happy?
 Probably not, he earns less than the investor and probably worries less as well.
 For several reasons it is natural to spend more the more you earn, this allows you to afford more comfort and more luxuries, however at some point one needs to stop this endless cycle since it will not allow you to save for later days.
-This way of thinking keeps us as well in the rat race and stressing us out.
-The idea I want to convey is not to live in a shabby house or to eat canned raviolis every day but just to focus better on your spending habits and actual needs to get closer to the Fisherman´s simple lifestyle as soon as today.
-This simple lifestyle may not be what you are looking for right now but I am convinced that if not today the benefits in the long-run are : less stress, gradual improvement of your financial situation and even reach a point where you won´t need to work anymore.
+This way of thinking keeps us as well in the rat race and stresses us out.
+The idea I want to convey is not to live in a shabby house or to eat canned ravioli every day but just to focus better on your spending habits and actual needs to get closer to the Fisherman´s simple lifestyle as soon as today.
+This simple lifestyle may not be what you are looking for right now but I am convinced that if not today the benefits, in the long run, are: less stress, gradual improvement of your financial situation, and even reach a point where you won´t need to work anymore.

 - Retire earlier

 When re-reading the story in the 4-Hour Workweek I thought to myself: Why wait until you are 62-67 to go enjoy your pension to live the simple life you are dreaming of?
 So far two non-mutually exclusive ideas have emerged :

 – A frugal lifestyle today will allow one to enjoy life today and save more with the positive consequence of accelerating the way to financial independence.

 Another way which I have not yet experienced is to follow Tim Ferriss´concept of Mini-retirements :